| Dec 18, 2023

 Measure keyword rankings and competitors periodically.
 Respond to encroachment with counter-moves on an as-needed basis.

-• Percentage of inquiries, visits and applications attributable to organic search (organic out-performs paid by 3X)
+- Percentage of inquiries, visits and applications attributable to organic search

-To quantify the SEO return-on-investment, connecting the dots between SEO efforts and conversions, deploy marketing automation software like HubSpot or Pardot.
+To quantify the SEO/GEO/AIO return-on-investment, connect the dots between your efforts and conversions by deploying marketing automation software like HubSpot or Pardot, and other third party tools.

-In serving over 100 colleges and universities, we have not found a more dependable and reliable way to ensure predictable enrollment growth than securing Google page one rankings for a college’s academic programs, thought leadership, and brand ideals.
+In serving over 100 colleges and universities, we have not found a more dependable and reliable way to build sustained enrollment growth than securing strong search visibility for a college’s academic programs, thought leadership, and brand ideals.
 The students who enroll by “discovering” the college on Google are relational, and go on to become brand ambassadors and long-term donors.

 Done well, these steps grow student recruitment, reassure parents, engage lifelong learners and invite working professionals to up-skill and become more prosperous.

-If you are seeking an SEO agency or a higher education marketing agency partner to win against the SEO Goliaths, please consider contacting us.
+If you are seeking a high performance SEO/GEO/AIO agency or a higher education marketing agency partner to win against the SEO/GEO/AIO Goliaths, please consider contacting us.